bg-write/candyfloss-flask/README.md

 ### The Code Itself

 Candyfloss follows [Google's Python style guide](https://google.github.io/styleguide/pyguide.html) as closely as possible.
-This involves the following:
+This involves:

 - Using `pylint` for code linting
 - Using `yapf` for auto-formatting